quorten/macsehw/hardware/fpga/bbu/README.md

   circuitry to double in this role without providing the drawbacks of nonlinear video memory to software.

+  Unfortunately, this scheme also complicates reusing the same DRAM row for performance improvements.

 * Scan the CRT by driving the primary digital control signals (`*VSYNC`, `*HSYNC`, `VIDOUT`).
 Read directly from RAM buffers as required, and use `*DTACK` to prevent the CPU from accessing RAM at